- Contact information (such as name, postal or e-mail address, and phone or fax number)

-Duravant may disclose Personal Data to subcontractors and third-party agents.
-Before disclosing Personal Data to a subcontractor or third-party agent, Duravant will obtain assurances by contractual agreement from the recipient that it will: (i) transfer such data only for limited and specified purposes; (ii) ascertain that the subcontractor or third-party agent is obligated to provide at least the same level of privacy protection as is required by the Principles; (iii) take reasonable and appropriate steps to ensure that subcontractors and third-party agents effectively processes the personal information transferred in a manner consistent with the organization’s obligations under the Principles; (iv) require subcontractors and third-party agents to notify the organization if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Principles; (v) upon notice, including under (iv), take reasonable and appropriate steps to stop and remediate unauthorized processing; and (vi) provide a summary or a representative copy of the relevant privacy provisions of its contract with subcontractors and third-party agents to the Department of Commerce upon request.
+Duravant may disclose Personal Data to subcontractors and third-parties such as business partners, vendors and marketing agencies in connection with the use of our products and services or potential business or employment relationship with us.
+Before disclosing Personal Data to a subcontractor or third-party agent, Duravant will obtain assurances by contractual agreement from the recipient that it will: (i) transfer such data only for limited and specified purposes; (ii) ascertain that the subcontractor or third-party agent is obligated to provide at least the same level of privacy protection as is set forth in this policy; (iii) take reasonable and appropriate steps to ensure that subcontractors and third-party agents effectively processes the personal information transferred in a manner consistent with the organization’s obligations under the Principles; (iv) require subcontractors and third-party agents to notify the organization if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is set forth in this policy; (v) upon notice, including under (iv), take reasonable and appropriate steps to stop and remediate unauthorized processing; and (vi) provide a summary or a representative copy of the relevant privacy provisions of its contract with subcontractors and third-party agents to the Department of Commerce upon request.

 Duravant may also be required to disclose, and may disclose, Personal Data in response to lawful requests by public authorities, including for the purpose of meeting national security or law enforcement requirements or in the event of a merger or acquisition.
 To the extent permitted, Duravant will inform Data Subjects before making such disclosure and provide it with a reasonable opportunity to object to such disclosure.